Woodstove

 About

-Originally activated in 1921 as a pole platform tent near an open tower, Gem Peak Lookout was rebuilt in 1964 with the current R-6 Flattop cab on a 30-foot timber tower.
-Located in the Cabinet Ranger District above the Clark Fork River at the southern end of the Cabinet Mountains Wilderness, this historic lookout offers spectacular views of rugged peaks ranging from 6,000 to 8,700 feet elevation.
-The 225-square-foot cabin accommodates up to 4 guests with two single beds plus mattresses, a table and chairs, a bench, and a wood heating stove with firewood provided at the tower base.
-The lookout is not wired for electricity.
-A vault toilet is located outside, but no potable water is available—guests must bring all drinking water.
-This is a pack-in, pack-out facility with no trash service.
-The surrounding area features nearly 400 miles of trails for hiking, hunting, and stock use, with 150 miles open to motorized use.
-A trailhead near the lookout provides access for both hiking and OHV riding.
-The area is known for seasonal huckleberry picking and offers opportunities to explore the mixed conifer forests, ancient cedar groves, and wildflower meadows of the Kootenai National Forest.
+Originally activated in 1921 as a simple pole platform tent near a 15-foot open-platform tower, Gem Peak Lookout has been renovated into a comfortable overnight rental.
+The 225 square foot cabin sits atop a 30-foot tower in the Cabinet Ranger District, positioned above the Clark Fork River Area at the southern end of the Cabinet Mountain Wilderness.
+The structure offers incredible views of the surrounding rugged peaks ranging from 6,000-8,700 feet in elevation.
+The lookout accommodates up to 4 guests with two single beds and mattresses, a table, chairs, bench, and wood heating stove with firewood stored at the tower base.
+There is no electricity, potable water, or linens provided.
+A vault toilet is located outside.
+Guests must bring their own drinking water, food, cooking equipment, light source, bedding, and toilet paper.
+Pack-it-in, pack-it-out policy applies.
+Vehicle access is typically available directly to the lookout, weather permitting.
+A trailhead near the lookout provides access for hiking and OHV riding.
+Seasonal huckleberry picking is popular in the surrounding area.

 Directions

 From Noxon: Travel Pilgrim Creek Road 149 for approximately 13 miles to Road 2205.
 Follow Road 2205 for approximately 2 miles to the lookout.
-From Trout Creek: Travel Road 2229 for 11.5 miles, turn left after the Marten Creek Bridge and follow Road 151 for approximately 11 miles to the junction with Road 2213.
-Continue for 5.5 miles to the junction with Road 2205, turn right and follow Road 2205 for 2 miles to the lookout.
+From Trout Creek: Travel Road 2229 for 11.5 miles.
+Turn left after Marten Creek Bridge and follow Road 151 for approximately 11 miles to the junction with Road 2213.
+Continue for 5.5 miles to the junction with Road 2205.
+Turn right and follow Road 2205 for 2 miles to the lookout.

 Amenities